pymupdf/PyMuPDF-Optional-Material/docs/tools.rst

       .. note:: MuPDF has dropped support for this in v1.14.0, so we have re-implemented a similar function with the following differences:

             * It is not part of MuPDF's global context and not threadsafe (because we do not support threads in PyMuPDF yet).
-            * It is implemented as a ``long int``.
+            * It is implemented as ``int``.
 This means that the maximum number is 2\ :sup:`63` - 1 (about 9.223372e+18) on most machines.
-Should this number be exceeded, the counter is reset to 1.
+Should this number ever be exceeded, the counter is reset to 1.

       :rtype: int
       :returns: a unique positive integer.